Rome City Elementary School

 October is an eventful month, learning is in full swing, and fall is in the air.
 We are thrilled to be part of your child’s education during this exciting time.

 If you are by the school soon, take time to look at the leaves around the school.
+I am sure they will be changing soon.
 This is one of my favorite times of year at Rome City.
 Our trees are just so pretty.

 Happy Fall everyone!